The Champion Pub: Wizard mode: The Ultimate Challenge

 Once the Ultimate Challenge begins, four balls are put into play and the player is given one full health bar with which to defeat the five fighters not defeated to become Pub Champion.
 Successfully doing so lights additional shots for bonus points.

-After the player's fifth victory, all fights outside of the Ultimate Challenge are played as "Cash Fights," in which the player must wager a portion of their score.
+After the player's fifth victory, all fights outside of the Ultimate Challenge are played as "Cash Fights," in which the player must wager a portion of their score to face the opponent of their choice.
 The wager is added for a victory or deducted for a loss.